Girls Adventure and Mentorship Group

 Background

 Before the pandemic, I was a co-director for Nature's Mystery Awareness School.
-We ran a three year coming of age mentorship journey with overlapping concepts.
-It was a highly structured framework with curriculum, ceremonies, insurance, and a high entry fee for families.
+We ran a three year coming of age mentorship journey for boys and girls 9-15 years old.
+The mentorship program had a highly structured framework with a contract, pre-scripted curriculum, insurance, and operating costs.

 FAQs